simonbates/procdraw-old/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/4wiskg8t3hflfsuo?svg=true)](https://ci.appveyor.com/project/simonbates/procdraw)

+Procdraw is a work-in-progress live programming environment.

 ## Building

 ### Prerequisites

+To build Procdraw, we need:

-The Procdraw build is done using the Visual Studio 2019 C++ command line build tools.
-To get the build tools, install one of the following:
+- Visual Studio 2019 C++ command line build tools
+    - The build tools can be installed by themselves, or as part of the Visual Studio IDE:
         - Visual Studio Build Tools 2019 with the "C++ build tools" workload
         - Or, Visual Studio 2019 with the "Desktop development with C++" workload
+    - Required components:
+        - MSVC v142
+        - Windows 10 SDK
+        - C++ CMake tools for Windows (for Ninja)
+- Python 3

 ### Build

-To build Procdraw, open a Visual Studio "Developer Command Prompt" and run:
+To build Procdraw, run the following in a Visual Studio "Developer Command Prompt":

+    > python configure.py
-    > nmake
+    > ninja

-To run the automated tests:
+The automated tests can be run with:

-    > nmake test
+    > .\build\procdraw_tests.exe